wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/06-theme-testing.md

 However, it is possible to develop a block theme using a live web server, especially if you're using Create Block Theme.

 It's therefore a good idea to also test your theme in a local development environment.

 One of the benefits of this is that you can enable the WordPress debugging options, and see if your theme generates any errors or warnings.

-If you already have a local development environment set up, you can use that.
-If not, take a look at the [Local Development Environments](https://learn.wordpress.org/lesson/local-development-environment/) lesson for some options.
+If you don't already have a local development environment take a look at the [Local Development Environments](https://learn.wordpress.org/lesson/local-development-environment/) lesson for some options.

 ## Using Theme Test Data

 Part of testing your theme includes ensuring that it can handle a variety of content.
+By default, a new WordPress install only has a single sample page, post, and comment.

-Instead of manually creating different types of content, you can download and install the WordPress project Theme Unit Test Data.
+Instead of manually creating different types of content, you can download and install the WordPress project's [Theme Test Data](https://github.com/WordPress/theme-test-data/tree/master).

 This test data includes a set of posts, pages, and other content that you can use to test your theme.